Methodology for rating credit cards

 How it works

-Credit cards aren’t all the same and there is no best credit card that works for everyone.
+Credit cards are all slightly different – there’s no best credit card that works for everyone.
 You may need a credit card for different reasons: paying off debt, making a big purchase, travelling, earning rewards and so on.
-To address this, we’ve come up with a different methodology for each type of credit card.
+So our scoring is tailored to each card type.

 Balance transfer credit cards

-You use these to pay off debt you’ve accumulated, so the main factors we look at are the length of the balance transfer deal and the cost of the balance transfer fee.
+You use these to pay off debt you’ve accumulated, so the main factors we look at are the length of the balance transfer deal, balance transfer rate and the cost of the balance transfer fee.
 Other fees, rewards, the interest rate or any deals on purchases also form part of the final score.

 0% purchase credit cards